chappertron/product_index/README.md

 ## Installation

+To install from crates:
+`cargo install product_index`

-Not currently on crates.io.
-To clone the repo and use `cargo install --path .`
+To install manually, clone the repo and use `cargo install --path .`

-### Step by step
+### Step by step Manual Install
 1. If cargo is not installed, install the rust compilers:
     ``` shell
     curl --proto '=https' --tlsv1.2 -sSf https://sh.rustup.rs | sh